brandencodez/Plant-Disease-Classification/README.md

 ## Models Included
-Custom Model: Custom model trained from scratch.

-ResNet18: Pre-trained and fine-tuned for plant disease detection.
+- Custom CNN Model: A CNN built and trained from scratch for plant disease detection.
+Used as a baseline model without transfer learning.

-VGG16: Another CNN model trained for the same task.
+- ResNet18: Based on ResNet-18, pre-trained on ImageNet and fine-tuned.
+Uses residual connections for better deep learning performance.
+- VGG16: Based on VGG16, pre-trained and fine-tuned.
+Known for its deep and simple 3×3 convolution structure.
+- EfficientNetB0: Based on EfficientNetB0, pre-trained and fine-tuned.
+Uses compound scaling for high accuracy with fewer parameters.

 ## HomePage